-(Most majors in the College of Liberal Arts and Human Sciences must take one 3-credit course.
-See your advisor.)
+(Students in the College of Science and most majors in the College of Liberal Arts and Human Sciences must take one (1) 3-credit hour course.
+Students should consult with their advisors about specific college or departmental requirements)

 - 1. Participate in cultural events and activities on campus, in both popular and classical arts; - 2.
 Understand how the artists or designers who produce these events and works have shaped their ideas; - 3.
 Examine intuitive and metaphorical thought processes and their relationship to the human imagination and other intellectual abilities; - 4.
 Explore the interaction of art and society, including the contributions of diverse groups to cultural life, such as women and members of minority groups; - 5.
 Study selected classic works of fine and applied arts; - 6.
 Participate in interpretive discussions, lectures, and demonstrations led by artists, designers, architects, musicians, and/or performers; - 7.
 Explore connections between the arts and other forms of design and creativity.